-1.6 Company's rules on the appointment and replacement of members of the management and supervisory bodies, and changes to the Articles of Association
+VI.
+Company's rules on the appointment and replacement of members of management and supervisory bodies, and change to the Articles of Association

 Note: The rules on the appointment and replacement of members of the management and supervisory bodies and on status changes are defined in the Articles of Association.